Interview: How Drew Robinson uses unique background to approach engineering holistically

 Drew has a diverse and flexible set of skills, which greatly benefits our team as a whole.
 He focuses on mechanical engineering but also holds the ability to contribute to electrical and plumbing design efforts.
 Currently, he is becoming certified to provide our clients with commissioning, giving Drew more value to our team.

 While he typically works with higher education and municipal clients, Drew's set of skills makes him a strong fit for a wide variety of project teams.
 He's quickly learned what it takes to be a project manager at our firm and enjoys collaborating with owners, architects, civil engineers, and other design and construction partners to ensure a great finished project.

 A short while ago, Drew took some time out of his day to discuss his job, why he enjoys working at our firm, and how he got to this point in his career.

 What makes it feel exciting to come into the office every day?

 Just coming to work here, I enjoy the office environment.
 The people here enjoy what they do.
 It makes everything enjoyable....not a burden to come into work, it's fun to be here.
 You're learning, you're enjoying what you're doing, and enjoying the other people in the office.
 So it makes it nice.

 What's the best professional development opportunity you've experienced as a member of Tec Inc.'s team?

-I think it's the way [Tec Inc.] started me off gaining experience in commissioning.
-I was provided the opportunity to learn the industry from both sides, not just from behind the desk on the computer, but also being in the field doing commissioning.
-I got to see the implementation, how things are constructed, which really helped me become a better designer.
+I think it's the way [Tec Inc.] started me off, gaining experience in commissioning.
+I was provided the opportunity to learn the industry from both sides, not just from behind the desk on the computer, but also being in the field performing commissioning.
+I was able to see the implementation and how things are constructed, which really helped me become a better designer.
 Just because the computer says it, it doesn't mean that something can actually be constructed or is the best way to be constructed.